A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: MULTI-OBJECTIVE OPTIMIZATION

-Often, we encounter conflicting objectives complicating the concept of optimality.
-To illustrate this, let us consider the problem of buying a car.
-Naturally, we try to bargain the lowest price for the best performance, e.g.\ maximal horsepower or minimal fuel consumption.
-This can be formulated as MOOP (\ref{eq:car-moop}).

-In general, it is not possible to get the maximal performance for the lowest price and a trade-off decision between performance and price has to be reached (see Figure~\ref{fig:tradeoff}).
-Since not every choice is equally profitable for the buyer (for example, car $x_4$ costs as much as $x_2^*$ but offers less performance), we pick trade-offs (red points) that are essentially ``equally optimal'' in both conflicting objectives, meaning, we cannot improve one point without hurting at least one other solution.
-This is known as \textit{Pareto optimality}.
-The set of Pareto optimal points (blue curve) forms the Pareto front or surface.
+where $\bf f$ denotes the objectives (\ref{eq:moop:obj}), $\bf g$ the constraints (\ref{eq:moop:constr}), and $\bf x$ the design variables (\ref{eq:moop:dvar}).
+Often, conflicting objectives are encountered, and this complicates the concept of optimality. \textit{Pareto optimality} is often used in such situations.
+The set of Pareto optimal points forms the Pareto front or surface.
 All points on this surface are considered to be Pareto optimal.

-Once the shape of the Pareto front has been determined the buyer can \textit{specify preference}, balancing the features by observing the effect on the optimality criteria, converging to the preferred solution.
-This is called \textit{a posteriori} preference specification since we select a solution after all possible trade-offs have been presented to us.
-An alternative is to specify preference \textit{a priori}, e.g., by weighting (specifying preference before solving the problem) and combining all objectives into one and applying a single-objective method to solve the problem (yielding only one solution).
-In many situations preference is not known \textit{a priori} and an \textit{a posteriori} preference specification helps conveying a deeper understanding of the solution space.
-The Pareto front can be explored and the impact of a trade-off decision then becomes visible.

 Sampling Pareto fronts is far from trivial.
 A number of approaches have been proposed, e.g.\ evolutionary algorithms~\cite{deb:09}, simulated annealing~\cite{kigv:83}, swarm methods~\cite{keeb:95}, and many more~\cite{domc:96,cati:02,kara:05,hoss:09}.
-In the next section we briefly introduce the theory of evolutionary algorithms used in the present work.
+In the next section, we briefly introduce the theory of evolutionary algorithms used in the present work.